costaseco/iadi2022/project/README.md

   All messages that are added to the system should correspond to an email message sent to the destination contact.
 See Spring documentation to add an e-mail server connected to your application.

+  **NEW:** All messages have a pointer to the previous message that allows one to build a thread of messages.
+A new thread is created with an invalid identifier of the previous message.
+Shipments have a thread of messages associated with them where the root message corresponds to the creation of the shipment.

 - Hubs:

   The API should allow the listing of packages in hubs and the listing of hubs.
 The management of hubs is not part of the API.
 The hubs are identified by a code, a name, an address, and a description.

 - Trucks:

   The API should allow the listing of packages in trucks and the listing of trucks.
-The management of trucks is not part of the API.
+The management of trucks is not part of the API. **NEW:** Each truck has one driver and one driver only drives one truck.

 ### Requirements for the Server Application